Iamthecoldgirl/it-for-kids/docs/README.md

 ## About this course

-This is a prototype of a basic algorithms and programming principles course for kids `aged 8-12`
+This is the prototype of a basic algorithms and programming principles course for kids `aged 8-12`

 > Currently in `early development` state